 If you suspect asbestos contamination at your place you should take the following precautions :

 - Do not touch any suspected contaminated material.

 - Keep the kids away from that area and limit the activities in the contaminated area.

-- Call a certified asbestos removal company.
+- Call a certified asbestos removal company like KD Asbestos for help.
 You can find one by searching Asbestos testing and removal companies near me or if you are near Vancouver area you can contact companies such as asbestosremovalanddemovancouver.com for help.